wevote/WebApp/docs/testing/README_TESTING.md

     BROWSERSTACK_APK_URL: 'bs://ANOTHER-GENERATED-STRING-HERE',

-With this `BROWSERSTACK_APK_URL` variable set now, we can run `npm run ballotTest-Android`.
+With this `BROWSERSTACK_APK_URL` variable set now, we can run tests on the android mobile application.

+There are three scripts for running tests: config.py, testscript, and wdio.config.js. testScript generates the template file named wdio.config.template which acts as a template for creating wdio.config.js. config.py uses the wdio.config.template file to generate the wdio.config.js file, which is used for running the test.

+    (WebAppEnv) $ ./testscript -s <script name> -n <number of tests> (run without options for help) (WebAppEnv) $ python config.py -s <script name> -b <type of device> -n <number of tests> (-h for help)

-To run the tests, run one or more of the following:
+To run the tests, run:

-    (WebAppEnv) $ npm run ballotTest-Browser
-    (WebAppEnv) $ npm run ballotTest-Android
-    (WebAppEnv) $ npm run ballotTest-iOS
-    (WebAppEnv) $ npm run marketingTest-Browser
+    (WebAppEnv) $ wdio wdio.config.js

-When the test finishes, you should be able to see the video of the browser test on the BrowserStack Automate dashboard and video of the mobile apps on BrowserStack App Automate.
+When the test finishes, you should be able to see the video of browser tests on the BrowserStack Automate dashboard and video of the mobile apps on BrowserStack App Automate.

 [//]: <> ( ## User Interaction Automated Testing with SauceLabs and Selenium)